sous-chefs/rundeck/README.md

 ```bash
 	$ openssl rand -base64 512 | tr -d '\r\n' > rundeck_secret
 ```
-Distrubute to all sytems that will work with rundeck via a recipe and set the path to that file in the following attribute
+Distribute to all systems that will work with rundeck via a recipe and set the path to that file in the following attribute
 * `node['rundeck']['secret_file']` - default 'nil'

 * `node['rundeck']['rdbms']['enable']` - enable RDBMS support, default 'false'
 * `node['rundeck']['rdbms']['type']` - database type, default 'mysql'